vikramkb/java/README.md

 # java
-Created this repository to understand the concepts like Threads, lamdas, streams, immutability, collections, .. etc through examples.
+Examples to demonstrate the concepts of Threads, lamdas, streams, immutability, collections, .. etc. Also planning to add more help in source code.